TheProjectsGuy/MLHub/docs/models/lenet.rst

   template/weight values.
 From Figure 3 of the :ref:`LeCun1998 <lecun1998gradient>` paper.

 The output :math:`y_i` with the least value is the predicted digit.
+This is implemented as the :py:class:`RBFUnits <mlhub.lenet.models.RBFUnits>` class.

 Data
 -----